-It is great if my houses appreciate, but I love the cash flow.
-With cash flow I have money in my pocket that I can use to buy more properties, invest somewhere else, or spend on something fun.
-If you have negative cash flow, there is a great chance things will end badly for the investor.
+It is great if my houses appreciates, but I love the cash flow.
+With cash flow, I have money in my pocket that I can use to buy more properties, invest somewhere else, or spend on something fun.
+If you have negative cash flow, there is a great chance things will end badly.

 On my rentals my average mortgage payments range from $400 to $600 including taxes and insurance and my rents range from $1,100 to $1,500 a month.
-After accounting for possible maintenance and vacancies my cash flow is about $500 a month.
+After accounting for possible maintenance and vacancies, my cash flow is about $500 a month.

 It takes time to manage a rental property as well.
 You will have to find tenants, create a lease, account for expenses and income properly and make sure everyone pays on time.
 You could also hire a property manager to do all this for you for about 8% to 10% of the monthly rents, but you have to budget for that expense as well.